8go/matrix-commander/README.md

 $ matrix-commander -m "Don't do this"
 $ matrix-commander -m 'He said "No" to me.'
 $ matrix-commander --separator " || " # customize column separator in outputs
-$ matrix-commander --mxc-to-http mac://example.com/abc... # get HTTP
+$ matrix-commander --mxc-to-http mxc://example.com/abc... # get HTTP
+$ matrix-commander --devices # to list devices of matrix-commander
+$ matrix-commander --discovery-info # print discovery info of homeserver
+$ matrix-commander --login-info # list login methods
 $ # example of how to use stdin, how to pipe data into the program
 $ echo "Some text" | matrix-commander # send a text msg via pipe
 $ echo "Some text" | matrix-commander -m - # long form to send text via pipe